cmusatyalab/gabriel-android-common/README.md

 ## Usage

-Add the lines `implementation 'edu.cmu.cs.gabriel:client:0.1.8'` and `implementation 'edu.cmu.cs.gabriel:protocol:0.1.4'` to your app's build.gradle file.
+Add the lines `implementation 'edu.cmu.cs.gabriel:client:0.1.9'` and `implementation 'edu.cmu.cs.gabriel:protocol:0.1.15'` to your app's build.gradle file.
-Your project must include either the `jcenter()` or `mavenCentral()` repository.
+Your project must include either the `jcenter()`repository  or the `mavenCentral()` repository.

 Your app must allow cleartext traffic.
 If your app does not have an Android Network Security Config, you must sepcify `android:usesCleartextTraffic="true"` in the [application element](https://developer.android.com/guide/topics/manifest/application-element) of your Manifest file.